shyamgupta196/Audio-Sentiment-Classification/readme.md

 In the current landscape of social research, understanding emotional tone in speech data is invaluable—whether studying political rhetoric, clinical interviews, or media narratives.
 This tutorial guides social scientists through a reproducible, end-to-end pipeline for **speech emotion classification**, leveraging two benchmark datasets (RAVDESS, CREMA-D) and modern deep learning.

-Follow the notebook in **[GITHUB](https://github.com/shyamgupta196/Audio-Sentiment-Classification/blob/main/audio-sentiment-classification.ipynb)** for code and detailed tutorial.
+Follow the **[notebook](https://github.com/shyamgupta196/Audio-Sentiment-Classification/blob/main/audio-sentiment-classification.ipynb)** for code and detailed tutorial.

 In the Notebook You will learn how to: